Get in touch

 1. PRN protocol issues

 Some services had no CQC protocols in place, and others had protocols that lacked sufficient detail or that were incorrect.
-One service had outdated or duplicated PRN items on the MAR chart which could have led to medication errors.
+One service had outdated or duplicated PRN items on the MAR chart which could have led to medication errors (click here to download our free PRN protocol)

 2. Topicals/body maps

 Reports showed body maps for topical items were not always in place.
 In one case, this led to skin patches being re-applied to the same area on the body (risking irritation).
-Other services failed to document the administration of topicals, with gaps on MAR charts.
+Other services failed to document the administration of topicals, with gaps on MAR charts (click here to download this form for free)

 3. MAR charts not completed or inaccurate